Facts about the animal kingdom

 As previously mentioned, these fish share certain characteristics that allow them to survive in the extreme conditions of the abyssal zone.
 They are the following:

-• Skeleton: abyssal fish have weak bones as they have no need for stronger bones.
+• Skeleton: Abyssal fish have weak bones as they have no need for stronger bones.
 This is because there are only weak currents in the abyss zone.
 Another reason for their weak bones is the fact that they cannot receive the nutrients and minerals, such as vitamin D or calcium, due to the lack of sun and the specific water components.
+Additionally, their skeletal structure is adapted to withstand the immense pressure found at such depths.

-• Body: these fish don't have bright or flashy colors, many lack any color and seem to be transparent.
-This helps them blend into their environmental that is in perpetual darkness.
-Many abyssal fish have bioluminescence which allows them to produce light from their organism.
+• Body: These fish don't have bright or flashy colors; many lack any color and seem to be transparent.
+This helps them blend into their environment, which is in perpetual darkness.
+Many abyssal fish have bioluminescence, allowing them to produce light from their bodies.
+This adaptation is crucial for communication and luring prey.
 These fish also have a very soft and flexible body that allows them to float around the deep sea.

 • Mouth: Many abyssal fish species have extremely large mouths in comparison to their bodies.
 In fact, many have larger mouths than their bodies.
-This is an adaption to the lack of food sources.
-The devlopment of their mouths and stomachs allow them to feed on larger prey.
-In fact, sometimes their prey are larger than them.
+This is an adaptation to the lack of food sources.
+The development of their mouths and stomachs allows them to feed on larger prey.
+In fact, sometimes their prey are larger than themselves.
 Some species seem to be made up of merely a head and a large jaw.
-Others, have huge sharp teeth that don't fit in their mouth when closed.
+Others have huge sharp teeth that don't fit in their mouth when closed.
+This adaptation is essential for maximizing their feeding opportunities in the scarce environment.

-• Eyes: some abyssal species have enormous eyes, while others don't have eyes at all.
-Abyssal fish with no eyes will need to rely on other senses in order to locate prey, mate and avoid predators.
+• Eyes: Some abyssal species have enormous eyes, while others don't have eyes at all.
+Abyssal fish with no eyes will need to rely on other senses in order to locate prey, mate, and avoid predators.
 When it comes to fish that do have eyes, their eyesight is extremely sensitive.
 In fact, they are 100 times more sensitive to light than the human eye.
+This sensitivity allows them to detect the faintest glimmers of bioluminescence in the dark depths.

 What Are Abyssal Fish? - Abyssal fish characteristics